 In a disorderly and violent universe, the non-deterministic free motion of a particle on the S surface has little constraint; the particles in such a chaotic universe will not give rise to any stable chemical property to sustain life as we know it in this our orderly universe.
 However, in a reasonable and orderly universe like ours, even though the free surfing velocity on the S surface is not determinate, it may still be subject to some overall budgetary constraints.
-Paper [2] investigates the constraint on a particle's possible free surfing velocity on the S surface and how this free velocity may generate the particle spin.
+Paper [2] investigates the possible constraints on a particle's surfing velocity on the S surface and how the statistically constrained surfing may generate the particle spin.